Starsakary/JustLend-doc/developers/justlend-protocol-contracts/comptroller.md

 **Comptroller**

 ```
-function markets(address cTokenAddress) view returns (bool, uint, bool)
+function markets(address jTokenAddress) view returns (bool, uint, bool)
 ```

-* cTokenAddress: The address of the cToken to check if listed and get the collateral factor for.
+* jTokenAddress: The address of the jToken to check if listed and get the collateral factor for.
-* RETURN: Tuple of values (isListed, collateralFactorMantissa, isComped); isListed represents whether the comptroller recognizes this cToken; collateralFactorMantissa, scaled by 1e18, is multiplied by a supply balance to determine how much value can be borrowed.
+* RETURN: Tuple of values (isListed, collateralFactorMantissa, isComped); isListed represents whether the comptroller recognizes this jToken; collateralFactorMantissa, scaled by 1e18, is multiplied by a supply balance to determine how much value can be borrowed.
 The isComped boolean indicates whether or not suppliers and borrowers are distributed COMP tokens.

 **Solidity**